 History and description

-Stadionul Steaua officially opened on the 9th of April 1974 with a friendly match between Steaua and OFK Belgrade (2-2).
+Stadionul Steaua, also known as Ghencea, officially opened on 9 April 1974 with a friendly match between Steaua and OFK Belgrade (2-2).
 The stadium was the first large football-specific stadium that opened in Romania.

 Stadionul Steaua underwent a large renovation in 1996, which included a refurbishment of the interiors and the installation of proper seats on the stands.
 It underwent a further minor renovation in 2006 to make it eligible to host Champions League matches.

-The stadium was a regular playing venue of the Romanian national team until the opening of the Arena Națională in 2011.
+The stadium was also a regular playing venue of the Romanian national team until the opening of the Arena Nationala.

 Stadionul Steaua is located in the south-west of Bucharest in the Ghencea district.
 The stadium lies about 5 kilometres from Bucharest’s city centre and almost 6 kilometres from Bucharest’s main rail station (Gara de Nord).